 Soft, buttery small batch blueberry muffins are topped with sweet crumbly streusel for a delicious breakfast or mid-day treat!
 These homemade muffins have bursts of juicy blueberries in every bite and are sure to taste heavenly.

-There's one thing better than fresh blueberry muffins from the bakery, and that's a batch of hot blueberry muffins from your very own oven.
-The aroma of freshly baked muffins is fantastic, but the taste?
-That's the best part.
+There's one thing better than fresh blueberry muffins from the bakery, and that's a small batch of blueberry muffins hot out of your very own oven.
+The aroma of freshly baked muffins is fantastic, but the taste is the best part.

-Similar to my small batch banana muffins and basic buttermilk muffins, these small batch muffins have a moist, fluffy cake-like texture with a crunchy streusel topping that makes them the best muffins ever.
+Like my small batch banana muffins, blueberry muffin cake, and basic buttermilk muffins, these blueberry muffins have a moist, fluffy texture with a crunchy streusel topping that makes them the best muffins ever.
 This recipe is quick, easy, and makes 6 muffins, which is perfect if you live alone, with your partner, or with a couple of roommates.

 Jump to: